priyankmakwana88/Attendance_Management_openCV/README.md

 # 2. Select the type by which you want to mark the attendance

-This program allows you to mark the attendence in 3 different ways.
+This program allows you to mark the attendance in 3 different ways.
 -> By giving the image paath of the existing image of the class.
 -> By taking real time picture of the class using any webcam.
 -> By starting the live camera and detecting the students in real time.